mdn/content/files/en-us/web/api/readablestreambyobreader/index.md

 The `ReadableStreamBYOBReader` interface of the [Streams API](/en-US/docs/Web/API/Streams_API) defines a reader for a {{domxref("ReadableStream")}} that supports zero-copy reading from an underlying byte source.
 It is used for efficient copying from underlying sources where the data is delivered as an "anonymous" sequence of bytes, such as files.

-An instance of this reader type should usually be obtained by calling {{domxref("ReadableStream.getReader()")}} on the stream, specifying the mode as `"byob"`.
+An instance of this reader type should usually be obtained by calling {{domxref("ReadableStream.getReader()")}} on the stream, specifying `mode: "byob"` in the options parameter.
 The readable stream must have an _underlying byte source_.
-In other words, it must have been [constructed](/en-US/docs/Web/API/ReadableStream/ReadableStream) specifying an underlying source with [`type="bytes"`](/en-US/docs/Web/API/ReadableStream/ReadableStream#type)).
+In other words, it must have been [constructed](/en-US/docs/Web/API/ReadableStream/ReadableStream) specifying an underlying source with [`type: "bytes"`](/en-US/docs/Web/API/ReadableStream/ReadableStream#type)).

 Using this kind of reader, a [`read()`](#readablestreambyobreader.read) request when the readable stream's internal queues are empty will result in a zero copy transfer from the underlying source (bypassing the stream's internal queues).
 If the internal queues are not empty, a `read()` will satisfy the request from the buffered data.